Salon (France): Women in the salon

-Prominent Salonnieres
+Prominent salonnières

-Madame du Deffand was an upper class French woman, who held weekly Salons in Paris.
+Madame du Deffand was an upper class French woman, who held weekly salons in Paris.
 Known for her intelligence and cynicism, Deffand became friends with Enlightenment writer Voltaire, with whom she kept regular contact with throughout her life.
-Her Salons were some of the most popular in Paris, and drew a multitude of Parisian noble people and Enlightenment thinkers; some prominent attendees included Charles de Montesquieu, Bernard Bovier de Fontenelle, and Marguerite de Launay, baronne de Staal.
+Her salons were some of the most popular in Paris and drew a multitude of Parisian nobles and Enlightenment thinkers; including Charles de Montesquieu, Bernard Bovier de Fontenelle, and Marguerite de Launay, baronne de Staal.

-Madame Roland was a Salonniere, writer, and revolutionary.
+Madame Roland was a salonnière, writer, and revolutionary.
 Roland moved to Paris in 1791 with her husband Jean-Marie Roland de la Platière, and soon thereafter joined the political group known as the Girondins.
 Roland ultimately would become a leader of this moderate Republican group.
-She began holding Salons in her home multiple times per week.
+She began holding salons in her home multiple times per week.
 Rolands Salons were an important meeting place for many politicians of the time and her husband, Jean-Marie, became secretary of the interior in 1792, expanding her political influence.
-Records say Roland never actively participated in the conversations held during her Salons, she instead sat in the corner of the room, doing some other task such as writing or needlework, but listened carefully to the debates happening around her.
+Records say Roland never actively participated in the conversations held during her salons, she instead sat in the corner of the room, doing some other task such as writing or needlework, but listened carefully to the debates happening around her.
 Her advocacy happened primarily behind closed doors via letters and private conversations.
-Despite her active participation in the Revolution, Roland was not an advocate for women's political rights like some other Salonnieres, it is recorded she believed women should have very moderate public and political lives, and held fairly traditional views of modesty.
+Despite her active participation in the Revolution, Roland was not an advocate for women's political rights like some other salonnières, it is recorded she believed women should have very moderate public and political lives, and held fairly traditional views of modesty.

 Sophie de Condorcet, the wife of the Marquis de Condorcet, ran a salon at the Hôtel des Monnaies in Paris, opposite the Louvre.
-Her Salons were attended by several prominent philosophes and, at various times, Anne-Robert Turgot, Thomas Jefferson, the Scottish economist Adam Smith, Olympe de Gouges and Madame de Staël.
+Her salons were attended by several prominent philosophes and, at various times, Anne-Robert Turgot, Thomas Jefferson, the Scottish economist Adam Smith, Olympe de Gouges and Madame de Staël.
 Unlike Madame Roland, a fellow member of Girondins, Condorcet was a feminist and openly supported equal political and legal rights for women.